msquared-au/dockrsync/README.md

 ## Limitations

-* The remote path must always start with "/mnt/", as this corresponds to the mount point in the temporary docker container where the volume is mounted.
+* The remote path must always start with "/mnt/" and a volume name and "/", as this corresponds to the mount point in the temporary docker container where the volume is mounted and specifies the docker volume to mount.

-* This script assumes you'll be connecting to the docker hosts as the same user, or that the user is configured in your SSH config; this is because the username is hijacked to specify the docker volume to be mounted.

 * No testing has been done with paths or other arguments that contain spaces;
   most likely, it will break;

 ## Other ideas

-To restore support for specifying a user for the remote end, we could allow syntax such as user@volume@host: and parse user and volume from the user that's supplied to the helper script.

 We could make dockrsync a command and have it handle the dockervolume helper.